18 Simple Ways to Boost Your Intelligence

 A stack of books, showing the joy of reading and its impact on intelligence.

-Reading has long been considered the quintessential activity for increasing want intelligence.
-You can travel the world and explore many sites by reading, and the best thing that I’ve ever done for my intelligence is reading.
-It’s important to read in a genre that you love, so if you enjoy reading novels, then make sure that you take out give yourself as much time as possible to enjoy works in this area.
+Reading has long been considered the quintessential activity for increasing one’s intelligence.
+You can travel the world and explore many sites by reading, and the best thing that I’ve ever done for my own intelligence is reading.
+It’s important to read in a genre that you love, so if you enjoy reading novels, then make sure that you give yourself as much time as possible to enjoy works in this area.
 Your mind will learn much better and faster when it is enjoying a subject that you’re truly enamored of.
 How about picking up a book on advanced mathematics?
 You’re pushing your mental limit, and that is great.
-Much like pushing a muscle when you exercise.
+It’s much like pushing a muscle when you exercise.
+For some inspiring thoughts on the power of reading, explore our collection of insightful quotes about books and reading.

 7) Start a Hobby